External Processing

 Police shootings of civilians all too often begin with a traffic stop.
 There are more effective alternatives.

-This is the first in a series of posts thinking about how to reimagine policing.
-Too much ink has been spilled debating the costs and benefits of defunding policing without defining terms.
+A great deal of ink is being spilled of late debating the costs and benefits of ‘defunding’ police and ‘reimagining’ policing.
 It’s very trendy to talk about injecting science into government by prioritizing the funding of ‘evidence-based’ policies and programs and promoting rigorous evaluations—with the current fad of legitimizing only randomized-controlled trials.
 But a real scientific inquiry would start more simply, by clearly defining terms.

-I tend to think about these things in a logical order, so the first question about a reimagined police force might be ‘who are the police?’ or ‘what should the police do?’ (or, how important is the word ‘force’ in the police force?).
+The first question about a reimagined police force might be ‘who are the police?’ or ‘what should the police do?’ (or, how important is the word ‘force’ in the police force?).
 The next set of questions might be ‘how do police perform their duties?’ and, ‘when is appropriate to use a civilian police force rather than a military force or no police at all?’.
-The choice between who are the police and what should they do seems perfectly endogenous, so to break that simultaneity problem, I will simply choose to talk first about what police do.
+The choice between who are the police and what should they do seems perfectly endogenous—what the police do determines who they are, just as the composition of the police force determines in large part what they do.
+To break apart that simultaneity problem, I will simply choose to talk first about what police do.

 A typical police academy spends a lot of time teaching would-be officers how to control situations, through words and action.
 It is fair to say that most police officers are quite good at controlling a situation, both through how they behave and through the signals (verbal and nonverbal) they send.
 Police are much less well trained on social work (how to identify needs and link people to appropriate services), sociology (how society and its institutions shape peoples behaviors), economics (what values people assign to their choices), psychology (why people obey or do not obey the law).
 Etc. And, society invests a tremendous amount in police, both in real dollars to the cost of their training, their salaries, and their equipment and in terms of their absolutely critical role as a real-time metaphor for our shared values and the terms of our social contract.
 Thus, their time shouldn’t be wasted on trivial things.